Pat Owens

-Patrica A. Owens (born 1941) was the mayor of Grand Forks, North Dakota during the flood that devastated the city in April 1997.
+Patrica A. Owens (March 17, 1941 – July 23, 2024) was an American politician who was the mayor of Grand Forks, North Dakota, during the flood that devastated the city in April 1997.
 She actively lobbied then-president Bill Clinton for funds to rebuild the city and construct a permanent flood protection system for the city and neighboring East Grand Forks, Minnesota.

 Political career

 Owens, born in 1941 in East Grand Forks, Minnesota, worked as the mayor's executive assistant for 33 years, before running for mayor herself in 1996.
 She received 76% of the vote and became Grand Forks' first female mayor.
 Then in 1997, after less than one year as mayor, the city was struck by the 1997 Red River Flood.
 She received numerous awards and national recognition for her efforts after the flood.
 She ran for a second term in 2000, but was defeated by Michael Brown.
 Also in 2000, Owens was a member of the Mayors' Campaign Against Breast Cancer.